-Day-school 1: History and key debates
+Topic 1: History and key debates (synchronous teaching 10 October 2022)

-Modern Psychology has been shaped by the history of ideas in Western philosophy, the development of the scientific research method, the culture within which we understand our place in the world and the development of technology to study the brain in action.
-This day-school will attempt to situate modern Cognitive Psychology within that broader context and explore the key ideas and developments that have shaped the focus of modern research.
-It will explore long standing debates, such as; the relationship between nature and nurture in shaping behavior, the extent to which the mind can be studied scientifically, the relation between the mind and the brain and the role of reason vs emotion in shaping our decision making.
-It will also explore more recent debates that have emerged as psychology has advanced, such as; the limits to introspective awareness, the extent of plasticity in the adult brain and the degree to which the mind is organised in a modular fashion with different functions performed by separate and distinct parts of the brain.
+Modern Psychology has been shaped by the history of ideas in Western philosophy, the development of the experimental method and of laboratory research, the culture within which we understand our place in the world and the development of technology to study the brain in action.
+This topic will attempt to situate modern Cognitive Psychology within that broader context and explore the key ideas and developments that have shaped the focus of modern research in psychology.
+It will explore long standing debates, such as; the relationship between nature and nurture in determining behavior, the extent to which the mind can be studied scientifically, the relation between mind, brain and behavior and the relationship between reason and emotions in producing our decision making.
+It will also introduce more recent debates that have emerged as psychology has advanced, such as; the free will debate, the extent of plasticity in the adult brain and its consequences for the investigation of the mind, and the degree to which the mind is organised in a modular fashion with different functions performed by specific and distinct parts of the brain.